Noveum/api-market-mcp-server/README.md

 3. Replace the environment variables with your actual API configuration:
  - `API_BASE_URL`: The base URL of your API (optional)
- - `OPENAPI_SPEC_PATH`: URL or path to your OpenAPI specification (optional) -`API_HEADERS`: Comma-separated key:value pairs for API authentication headers
+ - `OPENAPI_SPEC_PATH`: URL or path to your OpenAPI specification (optional)
+ - `API_HEADERS`: Comma-separated key:value pairs for API authentication headers

 ### For Cursor
 1. Go to File -> Preferences -> Cursor Settings.